syncfusion/asp.net-core-docs/aspnet-core/Toolbar/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core Toolbar control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core Toolbar control, its elements, and more.
 platform: aspnet-core
 control: Toolbar
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core Toolbar

 This section explains how to create a Toolbar in your ASP.NET Core application.